 Fares for Jurong Industrial Services follow the current distance-based fare scheme (DBF) for trunk services.

 Jurong Industrial Services operate daily from 5:45am to 11:30pm.
-Demand is significantly higher during peak hours compared to off-peak hours, and hence many buses are added to the fleet during peak periods.
-These services usually operae at low frequencies on Weekends and Public Holidays.
+Demand is significantly higher during peak hours compared to off-peak hours, and hence many split-shift buses are added to the fleet during peak periods.
+These services usually operate at low frequencies on Weekends and Public Holidays.

 External Links & References: